 Tropic of Creation

-“Ranks with such science fiction greats as Frank Herbert and Orson Scott Card.” — Publishers Weekly (starred review)
+“Ranks with such science fiction greats as Frank Herbert and Orson Scott Card.” — PW (starred review)

 Half of known space is littered with the skeletons of metal and bone from thirty years of war with the ahtra.
 Now, Captain Eli Dammond has landed on a deserted planet to rescue survivors of a crashed space ship.
 In his charge is Sascha, the fourteen-year-old granddaughter of a general.

 But the planet is not what it seems.
 It is about to undergo a radical seasonal change, one that will hatch frightening creatures.
 There are few refuges from the rampaging season.
 One is deep underground.
 It’s no place for a human army officer, as Eli will learn.
-The other is in the the nests of the monsters themselves.
-Not that the intrepid Sascha ever had a choice.
-As her time runs out, Eli must break free of his captors before his crew is wiped out and Sascha is forever changed.
+The other–Sashcha’s only hope– is in the the nests of the monsters themselves.

 A Thousand Perfect Things

 A Victorian woman takes on magical beasts, ghosts, and the British Raj.